barefootlance/udacity-fullstack-p4/README.md

 * createSession(SessionForm, websafeConferenceKey) -- open only to the organizer of the conference
 * addSessionToWishlist(SessionKey) -- adds the session to the user's list of sessions they are interested in attending.
 You can decide if they can only add conference they have registered to attend or if the wishlist is open to all conferences.
 * getSessionsInWishlist() -- query for all the sessions in a conference that the user is interested in
+* getFeaturedSpeaker() -- returns the featured speaker announcement from the memcache, if available.
+The Featured Speaker announcement is added to the memcache if the speaker has more than one session in a given conference, and is posted when a new session containing that speaker is added.

+Two additional APIs were implemented to support the new classes:

+* getSpeakers(VoidMessage, SpeakerForms) -- Returns all the speakers in the database.
+* getSessionsByTopic(topic, SessionForms) -- Returns all the sessions which contain the topic in either the name or highlights.

 The following model classes were created to support the new endpoints:
 For Sessions: